-The Coleman WeatherMaster 6-person tent is also available in an Elite version that has all the great features of the standard model, including the screened room.
+The Coleman WeatherMaster 6 person model is also available in an Elite version that has all the great features of the standard tent, including the screened room.

-But the Elite WeatherMaster 6-Person model comes with the addition of an integrated LED lighting system.
+But the Elite WeatherMaster six person tent comes with the addition of an integrated LED lighting system.
 The Elite tent has a wall switch that allows you to choose between high, low, and nightlight modes.

-Check out our review of the Elite WeatherMaster 6-Person version.
+Check out our review of the Elite WeatherMaster 6 Person tent.